 #1) Feature-rich isn’t necessarily better

-Many BPM platforms out there promise an enriched feature-loaded experience, not realizing that most of these features will neither be used or understood by an average enterprise user.
+Many BPM platform out there promise an enriched feature-loaded experience, not realizing that most of these features will neither be used or understood by an average enterprise user.
 So, why should the features be a deciding factor?
 Instead, pick a software that offers adequate features to meet your requirements.

 There are many options that allow you to opt-out of features you don’t need, saving you money, and helping you avoid unnecessary confusion.
 This is why before you take the plunge, it is important to draw out a clear plan and determine what features you’re actually looking for.
 For example, if you’ve got unorganized data, choose a software that allows you to build a customizable database and generate analytical reports.

 Choosing a packaged on-premise software comes with a perpetual licensing cost and involves complicated setup.
 Security concerns might make on-site hosting seem like a more viable choice.
 However, the most important consideration to make is whether you have the technical resources to support it.
 Needless to say, cloud makes for a better alternative.
 Cloud-based BPM solutions are a lot easier on the budget and come with innumerable benefits, such as data accessibility, significantly lower risks, unlimited flexibility, and more scalability options.

 Choose a more robust BPM software that’s equipped with a highly-secure cloud environment, that gives you all the advantages of a cloud system sans the security vulnerabilities.
 For example, Appian is a popular low-code BPM software that is armed with a number of security certificates and compliances right out of the box to you’re your data superior sense safety and protection.

 [Appian is a leader in low-code development and is one of the best BPM tools available.
 Know more]